 Shannon says “maybe not for a child for fear of them choking.
 How about lollipops?
 Or even a chewy toffee or sweet?”. [sarbthoughts.blogspot.com]

-Mary says “My nephew used to be really travel sick even on short journeys but it all stopped when he used child travel bands.
-He’s just left Uni so I don’t think it’s an issue any more, but they certainly saved us all having empty ice cream tubs in our card when we’d take him out!
+Mary says “My nephew used to really travel sick even on short journeys but it all stopped when he used child travel bands.
+He’s just left Uni so I don’t think it’s an issue any more, but they certainly saved us all having empty ice cream tubs in our car when we’d take him out!
 With ferries – don’t sit at the front of the boat or look at the horizon.”
 [Over 40 And A Mum To One]

 Claire says “I always had a pack of wipes, plastic bags and spare clothes.
 Keep a window open to let air in.
 Don’t let them drink milk, and strong juice before the drive or during.
 Keep snacks light.” [familypanelreviews.co.uk]

 Helen says “I had really bad travel sickness as a child and the only thing that worked was a bobble on my wrist.
 The ones with the metal bit pressed on the inside of my wrist.
 Not sure how safe it is but it 100% worked”.

 Lisa of Travellovingfamily.com has a great post about coping with travel sickness on aeroplanes.

 Mellissa says “When all else fails Kwells is great and suitable for those over 10.
 You can take one as soon as you feel ill although it is better to take one 20 minutes before the journey.”
 [Flydryexplore.com]

 Rebecca says “Avoid dairy products before you travel if you suffer from travel sickness, they seem to make it worse!
 Two of my children suffer badly but not so bad if they’ve not had dairy products.” [www.mumof3boys.co.uk]